Episode OO1: Suzanne Miller

 High Performance Dance Theatre is an innovative, alternative style, dance company that enhances Northern Colorado's cultural community.
 As a nonprofit educational organization, their mission is to combine dance and modern technology to provide high quality training and productions, while increasing the community’s knowledge of the arts.

-Today,we will be talking with Founder and Owner, Artistic Director: Kim Lang.
+On this episode, we talk with Founder and Owner, Artistic Director: Kim Lang.
 She shares her vision and passion to perform throughout Colorado and hopefully beyond!